ThornTechPublic/SwiftNetworkStarterKit/README.md

 The reason why we use the tuple with the `switch` statement is to support more `case` scenarios.

-The next few lines loads up these variables into a new `NSMutableURLRequest` object:
+The next few lines loads up the variables for the URL and HTTP verb into a new `NSMutableURLRequest` object:

 ```
         let URL = NSURL(string: path)!